 Days 6 & 7 – Since all the walls and the ceilings had been protected, our painters began preparing and priming the cabinets in the kitchen.
 Using a high-grade, oil-based primer, every inch of the kitchen cabinets were caulked, sanded and primed.
 This is the first (and perhaps most critical) step of creating a durable paint finish.
 The sheetrock at the countertop was also repaired and made ready for the new tile backsplash.
 The painters then began refinishing the kitchen cabinets in this Modesto home.
 Two coats of Kelly-Moore Dura-poxy semi-gloss Great White paint were applied to the thoroughly sanded and primed upper and lower cabinets.
 This same priming and painting process was used on the doors and drawers, which are painted off-site in a climate-controlled paint booth for the highest possible quality.

 Day 8 –The walls and ceiling in the kitchen also received a fresh coat of Kelly-Moore paint.
-Sesame Oil and Satin Enamel paints with an Satin finish were applied to the walls.
+Sesame Oil and Satin Enamel paints with a Satin finish were applied to the walls.
 The ceiling was painted to match the existing paint that was there already.

-Days 9 & 10 – The countertop installation team arrived to install the beautiful Blanco Diamond Super Single Bowl in Truffle and the MSI Quartz in Coronado countertops with a beveled edge detail.
+Days 9 & 10 – The countertop installation team arrived to install the beautiful Blanco Diamond Super Single Bowl in Truffle and the MSI Quartz in Coronado countertops with beveled edge detail.
 The tile artisans were on site to install the Bedrosians 3″x6″ Travertine Tile in Storm Color for the backsplash.
 The tile was grouted using Laticrete Light Almond grout.

 Day 11– Almost there!
 On this day, the kitchenCRATE team installed the homeowner’s appliances and finished any electrical remaining projects.